Home » Appetizers & Snacks » Italian Pickled Vegetables (Giardiniera)

 Instructions

-- In a sauce pan, bring water, vinegar, and salt to a boil, stir.
-When the salt has dissolved, pour the liquid over the vegetables in the jars.
+• In a sauce pan, bring water, vinegar, and pickling/canning salt to a boil, stir.
+When the salt has dissolved, pour the liquid over the vegetables in the jars (I like to transfer the liquid to a measuring cup for easy pouring).

-- Once room temperature, place lid on and refrigerate.
+• Set on counter to cool.
+Once room temperature, place lids on and refrigerate.
 Let the pickling do its magic for about 2-3 days before eating.
 Enjoy!

 Notes